celestiaorg/docs/nodes/celestia-app-docker-image.md

----
-Sidebar_label: Docker images
-Description: Running Celestia-App using Docker.
----

 # 🐳 Docker setup

-This documentation provides a step by step guide on how to start up a celestia app using a docker image.
-Docker provides a seamless setup for celestia-app in an isolated environment on your machine.
-With Docker, you do not have to worry about the manual configuration of the required dependencies, which can be a pain.
+This guide provides instructions on how to use the Celestia `txsim` Docker image.

 ## Overview of celestia-app txsim

 The celestia-app txsim binary is a tool that can be used to simulate transactions on the Celestia network.
+It can be used to test the performance of the Celestia network.
 The txsim Docker image is designed to run the txsim binary with a variety of configurable options.